pharringtonp19/pharringtonp19.github.io/content/teaching/index.md

     }
 </style>

-I have taught Intermediate Microeconomics in the Fall of 2021 and 2022, and will teach a sophomore level seminar course on housing and homelessness in the Fall of 2023.
+I teach an Intermediate Microeconomics course (Fall 2021, 2022) and a sophomore level seminar course on Housing and Homelessness (Fall 2023).

 <br>